Creigh Deeds 2009 gubernatorial campaign: Polling

-The first poll released after Deeds secured the nomination by Rasmussen Reports had Deeds leading Republic Opponent Bob McDonnell 47%-41% In the same survey, 42% said Deeds is more likely to win while 34% said the same about McDonnell.
+The first poll released after Deeds secured the nomination by Rasmussen Reports had Deeds leading over Republican opponent Bob McDonnell 47%-41%.
+In the same survey, 42% said Deeds was more likely to win, while 34% said the same about McDonnell.

 A Survey USA poll released in July showed McDonnell beating Deeds 55%–40%.
-However, this poll was cited as inaccurate by several including Public Policy Polling, another polling firm.
+However, this poll was cited as inaccurate by several, including Public Policy Polling, another polling firm.

 Results

 These results were current as of 1:30 PM Eastern on Thursday, November 17, with 100% of precincts reporting.
 McDonnell received the highest percentage of the vote for governor out of any candidate since 1961.
-He won the majority of the vote in all age groups and bested Deeds in both the Asian and White demographics by large margins.
+He won the majority of the vote in all age groups, and bested Deeds in both the Asian and White demographics by large margins.